tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 `stddev` is the standard deviation of all values in `image`.
 It is capped away from zero to protect against division by 0 when handling uniform images.

-Note that this implementation is limited:
-*  It only whitens based on the statistics of an individual image.
-*  It does not take into account the covariance structure.

 ##### Args: